wp-plugins/varnish-http-purge/readme.txt

 == Changelog ==

 = 3.0 =
-* Adds 'Purge Varnish' button to admin toolbar on the back end.
+* Adds 'Purge Varnish' button
+* More selective purging, to account for different server setups
+* Clarify requirements (Varnish and Pretty Permalinks)

 = 2.3 =
 * Purge images on deletion